 TREEO is unique because we bring together technology, carbon methodology, best practice agroforestry, and long-standing experience in forest landscape restoration.

-Our technology focuses on the carbon equity of smallholder farmers explicitly.
+Our technology focuses on the carbon equity of farmers explicitly.
 In the TREEO ecosystem, they become valuable asset holders.
-This is a group that most actors in the CDR ecosystem neglect, thereby missing out on the carbon potential of 500 million smallholder farmers worldwide.
+This is a group that most actors in the CDR ecosystem neglect, thereby missing out on the carbon potential of 500 million farmers worldwide.
 With TREEO, CDR becomes the profitable and reasonable activity to perform on degraded lands.

 Additionality is firmly rooted within TREEO.
 Currently, farmers lack incentives to use degraded areas in sustainable ways.
 Reforestation activities are not profitable per se.
 The only way to make these activities profitable in the long run and establish a sustainable business model for these areas, is through carbon finance: providing high-quality CDR from reforestation in exchange for pre-financing the activities.

 In addition, the TREEO app has a land survey function, which allows users to register their land areas.This way, we can determine specific conditions like soil type, terrain, land ownership status, and prior land use.
 Therefore, TREEO can assess whether the land is eligible for a carbon financed reforestation project and verify the additionality of tree planting.

 The CDRs we currently offer are valid for 10 years.
 Every grower that uses TREEO will be required to grow trees for 10 years and use our app as a monitoring tool at least once per year.
 Once the data has been verified, they receive the payout for the carbon removals they supplied.
 At the end of the 10-year period, the grower can choose to either keep growing trees and receive additional yearly carbon financing, or harvest and replant them.